An egonet-based approach to effective weighted network comparison: Results

 We create families of filtered networks with the three schemes described above, varying the relevant parameter -- the original network is recovered for $\gamma\rightarrow 0$, $\alpha\rightarrow 1$, and $a\rightarrow 0$, respectively.
 For each filtered network $G^f$ with weight matrix $W^f$, we measure the ego-distance $D_{dcp}(G^f,G)$ of the filtered network from the original one, and the fraction of weight removed

 i.e., the relative reduction in the total weight of $G^f$ compared to the original graph $G$.

 The results are summarized in Fig. \ref{fig:filters}.
 As expected, for both networks and all filters used, the distance increases monotonically as more and more weight is removed.
 However, for any given value of the removed weight, the distance from the Hard threshold graph is greater than the distance from the graphs obtained by using the nontrivial filters (Disparity and P\'{o}lya), denoting that the former tends to perturb the original features to a larger extent.
-Furthermore, the P\'{o}lya filter produces backbone graphs much more similar to the original one than the Disparity filter, when the weight reduction is small (the two methods approximately coincide when the P\'{o}lya filter parameter reaches $a=1$, as theoretically discussed\cite{Marcaccioli2019}).
-We note that, at the weight reduction level $R^f$ where the two curves become almost coincident, more than 80\% of links are removed in both study cases, while maintaining at least 90\% of the total weight.
+Furthermore, the P\'{o}lya filter produces backbone graphs much more similar to the original one than the Disparity filter, when the weight reduction is small. {This is consistent with the properties of the P\'{o}lya filter, which has been shown to generate more heterogeneous backbones than those produced by other methods, i.e., more diverse than those obtained with ''naive'' thresholding\cite{Marcaccioli2019}. } We note that, at the weight reduction level $R^f$ where the two curves become almost coincident (the two methods approximately coincide when the P\'{o}lya filter parameter reaches $a=1$, as theoretically discussed\cite{Marcaccioli2019}), more than 80\% of links are removed in both study cases, while maintaining at least 90\% of the total weight.
 Therefore, the greater similarity with the original graph obtained from the P\'{o}lya filter is particularly appreciable, since it denotes that, for the same pruning effort, this scheme is able to preserve the egonet features of the original graph to a greater extent.